Miloud Hadefi Stadium: Transport connections

 The stadium is part of the Oran Olympic complex that is situated just 5 minutes away from several bus stations and the Oran Tramway final destination stop that makes travelling to the stadium very easy from all regions of Oran.

 Football matches

-The stadium will host national and international matches.
+The stadium host national and international matches.
 It was inaugurated by a friendly international game between Algeria A' and Liberia on 17 June 2021.